wcrbrm/vault-dev/README.md

-# vault-simplest
+# vault-dev

-Vault simplest example of 1 cluster for local running
+Vault simplest example of cluster in dev mode for local execution